vnmakarov/mir/README.md

 	  * Memory operand has a **type**, **displacement**, **base** and **index** integer local variable, and integer constant as a **scale** for the index
 	    * Memory type can be 8-, 16-, 32-, 64-bit signed or unsigned integer type, float type, or double type
-	      * When inetegre memory value is used it is expanded with sign or zero promoting to 64-bit integer value first
+	      * When integer memory value is used it is expanded with sign or zero promoting to 64-bit integer value first
 	  * Label operand has name and used for control flow instructions
-	  * Reference operand is used to refer to functions and declarations in the current module, in outside MIR modules, or for C external functions or declarations
+	  * Reference operand is used to refer to functions and declarations in the current module, in other MIR modules, or for C external functions or declarations
 	* opcode describes what the instruction does
 	* There are **conversion instructions** for conversion between different 32- and 64-bit signed and unsigned values,